AJLeuer/GHelper/User ReadMe.md

   * This feature is included in GHelper purely for convenience, as renaming profiles is already possible in G Hub itself.
   * To rename an application profile, locate the application in question in GHelper's **G Hub Games** navigation view, on the left-hand side of GHelper's main window.
   * Click the caret to the left of the application's icon to uncollapse the application's child profiles.
-  * Select the profile you wish to set active.
+  * Select the profile you wish to rename.
   * In the profile overview on the right-hand side of the window, locate the **Name** field and type the new desired name for the profile.
   * Click the now-highlighted **Save** button near the top of the window to confirm your change.
 * Setting a custom poster image for an application: